mbzhu1/supply-web/README.md

 It features our ios application, Supply, which allows users to donate and request essentials such as masks and hand sanitizer

-This github repository contain the Javascript code for the landing page, the repository for the actual iOS application is at https://github.com/mbzhu1/supply
+This github repository contains the Javascript code for the landing page, the repository for the actual iOS application is at https://github.com/jojo39381/supply